 - Native plants

 In the end, I decided to try to work with ordinary people and to put some tools into their hands that would enable them to get interested and start growing things.
 I have both a landscaping and nursery background.
 Besides, the population here is very spread out across a rural landscape, and a bright independent streak runs through it all.
 This place does not like central authority or intrusion in private space.
 So I created a one-page list of high quality native nectar producing flowering plants actually native to Floyd County according to the Atlas of the Virginia Flora, and arranged it in bloom order (since that always seems so hard to find).
 Then I started a native perennial seed starting project based on the plants I could buy seeds for.
 It is about to get underway and I plan to be busy with that project.
 For that reason, I believe that the podcast and this blog are done for the time being.
-I am also building a website for Floyd Native Plants at floydnativeplants.org where we will be creating a database of Floyd’s native plants, and following the seed project.
+I am also building a website for Floyd Native Plants at floydnativeplants.org where we will create a database of Floyd’s native plants, and follow the seed project.
 I hope you will follow along on social media – there is a Facebook page.
 Both Sustain Floyd and Partnership for Floyd are supporting the project with mini grants and will be promoting some of our activities.
 I hope you’ll follow the project and if not, I hope you have a wonderful year!

 Lutts, R. H. (2004).
 Like Manna from God: The American Chestnut Trade in Southwestern Virginia.
 Environmental History, 9(3), 497–525. https://doi.org/10.2307/3985770